Do you want to learn how to make easy beaded ornaments for your Christmas tree? I’ve got you! Let’s see how easy this project is!

 Some of my beaded ornaments needed the glue and some did not!
 Must be the way I tied it or maybe how tightly I pulled it.

-Aren’t they the cutest beaded Christmas tree ornaments??
+Aren’t they the cutest beaded ornaments for your Christmas tree??
 And I think they do look like icicles!
 What do you think?

 to paint or not to paint